fiware-cybercaptor/cybercaptor-client/doc/UserAndProgrammersManual.md

 # Introduction
-this is the User and Programmer Guide for the CyberCAPTOR Client Side.
+This is the User and Programmer Guide for the CyberCAPTOR Client Side.

+We used dataSet.xml for the differents illustrations.

 # User Guide